 Verb Whitelisting

-Verb Whitelisting is a huge area of concern when it comes to OpenC2.
 Many devices such as a firewall are capable to accept commands such as DELETE, MODIFY, ACCEPT, DENY, START, STOP, RESTART however even if such a device is capable of accepting the commands and act upon an action, not all actions should take place especially during production operating hours.
 Actuators and Target devices will blindly act upon actions, in essence OpenC2 command hierarchy is too much of an enabling system without certain capability checks in place.

 Security Impacts on Performance